The data processing pipeline performs long-running, complex processing jobs in the background. Applications include:

 To cancel a pipeline job, select the checkbox for the intended row and click Cancel

 .
-The job status will be set to "CANCELLED" and excecution halted.
+The job status will be set to "CANCELLING/CANCELLED" and execution halted.

 Use Pipeline Override to Mount a File Directory

 to identify a specific location for the storage of files for usage by the pipeline.

 If you or others wish to be notified when a pipeline job succeeds or fails, you can configure email notifications at the site, project, or folder level.
 Email notification settings are inherited by default, but this inheritance may be overridden in child folders.